stormchaserroleplaying/stormchaserRPG/Combat/DamageandHealing/DamageRolls/index.md

 A concussive burst of sound, such as the effect of the *thunderwave* spell, deals thunder damage.

 ## Describing The Effects Of Damage
-Game Masters describe hit point loss in different ways.
-When your current hit point total is half or more of your hit point maximum, you typically show no signs of injury.
-When you drop below half your hit point maximum, you show signs of wear, such as cuts and bruises.
-An attack that reduces you to 0 hit points strikes you directly, leaving a bleeding injury, or knocking you unconscious.
+Game Masters describe stamina loss in different ways.
+When your current stamina total is half or more of your stamina maximum, you typically show no signs of injury.
+When you drop below half your stamina maximum, you show signs of wear, such as cuts and bruises.
+An attack that reduces you to 0 stamina strikes you directly, leaving a bleeding injury, or knocking you unconscious.

 ## Critical Hits
 When you score a critical hit, you get a bonus to the attack's damage against the target.
 Roll all of the attack's damage dice and add them to the maximum possible roll for a normal attack.
 Then add any relevant modifiers as normal.